The country known to have more sheep than people recently announced a nationwide ban on the cruel practice of mulesing, amid critical consumer demand.

 Australia will face fashion industry backlash if we don’t change

-Pressure is mounting on Australia’s wool industry to completely eradicate mulesing – and not just for animal welfare reasons.
+Pressure continues to mount on Australia’s wool industry to completely eradicate mulesing – and not just for animal welfare reasons.

 Continuing to fight flystrike using such a primitive, inhumane method also threatens Australia’s dominance of the international wool market as buyers, responding to consumer concern, place a premium on wool from non-mulesed sheep.